Gold Nanotubes Are Being Used to Fight Mesothelioma

 New Targeted Therapies for Mesothelioma

 Every day scientists and doctors work together to develop new treatments and therapies for diseases that are difficult to treat.
-For several years now, researchers have been testing and developing the process for utilizing heat-activated tiny gold spheres, or nanotubes (and other nanoparticles), for the targeted treatment of hard-to-reach cancers like mesothelioma and lung cancer among others.
-This technique utilizes heat to excite gold nanoparticles in a targeted trojan-horse-like approach to killing cancer cells from the inside, causing minimal damage to healthy cells nearby.
+For several years now, researchers have been testing and developing the process for utilizing heat-activated tiny gold spheres, or nanotubes (and other nanoparticles), for the targeted treatment of hard-to-reach cancers like mesothelioma and lung cancer, among others.
+This technique is used heat to excite gold nanoparticles in a targeted trojan-horse-like approach to killing cancer cells from the inside, causing minimal damage to healthy cells nearby.

-This metal has many desirable traits that researchers have discovered and tested towards the improvement of medicine.
+This metal has many desirable traits that researchers have discovered and tested for the improvement of medicine.
 Besides targeted cancer treatments, gold nanoparticles have properties that make it a good tool in early cancer screenings and high-resolution imaging tests.
 The main traits that highlight gold in the medical field include:

 Since it’s a metal that easily conducts energy, gold has an intense reaction when exposed to light.
 When gold electrons are excited by light energy, they heat up.
 Doctors employ this trait for manipulating the gold nanoparticles in cancer treatment.